kennytilton/mxtodomvc/README.md

 ````
 Simply by propagating change between functional properties, the Matrix library brings declaratively authored applications to life.

+#### lifting
+What about X, Y, and Z? i.e., Properties from existing libraries that know nothing about dataflow?
+We write whatever "glue" code it takes to wire existing libraries with dataflow.
+We call this "lifting" libraries into the dataflow.

+> Lifting the DOM required about two thousand lines of code.
+Below we will explore several examples of lifting.

+#### Related work
+> "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line

+Matrix enjoys much good company in this field.
+We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs only in degree, not spirit.
+Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
+Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).
+Let us know about any we missed.

 #### tl;dr summary
 By rewiring the fundamental action of reading and writing properties, we can transparently capture the dependency graph implicit in the code we write.
 Because it is captured transaparently, we think only about our applications while coding.
 Because we build up application behavior from small, declarative formulas, the even the largest application decomposes naturally into manageable chunks.
 Because this formulaic authoring extends to model and not just view, we enjoy this automaticity more broadly.
 And because, with sufficent "glue" code, external libraries can be brought under the dataflow umbrella, an entire applications can be transparently analyzed and supervised automatically.